 Each birth is different and your experience of giving birth will be different to someone else's.
 Some women will 'go with' their bodies and push when they feel the urge.

 If you have an epidural, you may need extra support and guidance from your midwife on pushing.
 This is known as 'coached pushing'.

 After your cervix is dilated, you may feel the urge to push.
 Your midwife will guide you on when to breathe out and push.

 You may be asked to work with your body at the start of a contraction.
 You may have had previous practice of these breathing exercises.

 You may be asked to:

 - Take a deep breath in.

-- When you breathe out, push down, into your bottom, as if you were trying to have a large bowel movement (poo).
+- When you breathe out, push down into your bottom as if you were trying to do a poo.